 Reporting Sickness Absence

 This email account is monitored by InfHR, who will advise the line manager of staff absences notified to the email account.
-If a line manager receives notification of sickness absence from a staff member (eg by telephone) must notify firstname.lastname@example.org.
+If a line manager receives notification of sickness absence from a staff member directly, they must, in turn, notify email@example.com.
 InfHR will contact the staff member for more information, if necessary.

 Self-Certification/Return to work Form